Relaxed 4-Day Northern Lights Self-Drive Tour of Iceland with Day Trips from Reykjavik

 Day 3 - South Coast of Iceland

-Explore the famous sites on the South Coast of Iceland today.
-There is plenty to see and do on this route, and we recommend going only as far as Vik.
+After a hearty breakfast at your accommodation in Reykjavik, you can start the drive along the South Coast to explore the highlights of this spectacular area.
+There's plenty to see and do along this route, and we recommend going as far as Vik.

 Day 4 - Final Day in Reykjavik

-For a real flight experience, take a helicopter tour to a geothermal area.
-This incredible tour is sure to finish your trip on a high.
+Alternatively, you can enjoy a real flight experience by taking a helicopter tour to a geothermal area near Reykjavik.
+This incredible tour will let you finish your trip to Iceland on a high, offering spectacular views and a thrilling helicopter ride.

-Before October, you can visit the inside magma chambers of a dormant volcano.
-This is a fantastic way to learn about the hidden volcanic power within Iceland.
+If your flight time allows, you could venture out of the city to visit the interior magma chambers of a dormant volcano.
+This tour, only available if you're visiting before the end of October, is a fantastic way to learn about the hidden volcanic power of Iceland.

 What to bring